stormpath/express-stormpath/docs/upgrading.rst

 Session management has also changed.
 We now issue OAuth access tokens and refresh tokens when a user logs in with a username and password.
-These are stored in the browser in HTTP-Only, Secure cookies.
+These are stored in the browser in HTTP-only, secure cookies.

-This means that we no use a session middleware, as these token are managed by the  Stormpath API.
+This means that we no longer use a session middleware, as these token are managed by the  Stormpath API.
 Thus, the following has changed:

 - The property ``req.stormpathSession`` has been removed, if you were using this property to store stateful session information you will need to add a session